nibalizer/twitch-tv-most-popular/Readme.md

 TODO: Add docs on twitch token

 Create a configuration file.
 Add both the twitch token and the master key to the config file.
+Delay can be decreased.
+Set max_devices to the number of devices you selected in your m2x plan.

 ```bash